mertaytore/scalejabberd/README.md

 -var access_key : Your AWS access key. <br>
 -var secret_key : Your AWS secret key. <br>
 -var region : AWS region. <br>
+(optional)
+-var ami : The ami of your instances can be set via this variable.
+Default value: ami-8c3beef6.
+The image is created by a packer/create_image.json run and is sufficient for ejabberd clustering. <br>
+-var ejabberddomain : The domain of the node.
+Default value: localhost. <br>

 ```bash
 terraform apply \